rwieruch/blog_robinwieruch_content/local-storage-react.md

 <hr class="section-divider">

 You can find the {{% a_blank "source code in a GitHub repository" "https://github.com/rwieruch/react-local-storage" %}}.
+If you like it, make sure to star it.
 As mentioned, sometimes you don't need a sophisticated persistent layer in your application.
 It turns out to be sufficient to use the local storage or session storage as a cache.

 If you are looking for more advanced local storage solutions, you can checkout {{% a_blank "store.js" "https://github.com/marcuswestin/store.js/" %}} and {{% a_blank "cross-storage" "https://github.com/zendesk/cross-storage" %}}.
 The former is used for browser compatibility and the latter is used for cross domain synchronization of local storages.